 There are some foreigners who might be interested in “onsen”(hot spring) and “sento”(public bath) in Japan.
 But you may be not allowed to enter there, if you have a tattoo.
 (If you can hide it, possibly you can enter and it may depend on what kind of tattoos you have.)

 The difference between “onsen” and “sento” (another site)

-The Japanese people tend to associate people who have tattoos with people who belong to anti-social groups.
-So, a lot of Japanese people are a bit negative about tattoos.
+The Japanese people tend to see people with tattoos as “yakuza”(Japanese mafia).
+So, many Japanese people are negative about tattoos.
 If a person with a tattoo is in a public bath, the owner may think they will scare other costumers.
 This is why people with tattoos get rejected in some onsens and sentos.

 By the way, when I told an American about Japan’s views on tattoo, she said it’s strange because some Japanese tattoo artists are famous.